HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 Supported Hardware and Configurations
 --------------
-- Nvidia GeForce 10 and 20 Series graphics cards are supported.
+- Nvidia GeForce GTX 10 and RTX 20 Series graphics cards are supported.
 - Driver "399.24" or later must be installed.
 - Windows 7 SP1 and Later.
 (Linux *may* work but via the command line interface only)